 There are many reasons why companies choose to protect their investment by doing due diligence on grantees.

 Perhaps the most common reason companies vet an organization before making a grant is if funds will be crossing borders.
 Global companies want to give globally where their employee, customer, and supplier communities are located.
 But international donations and grants are subject to additional regulation from the Foreign Corrupt Practices Act (FCPA), UK Bribery Act, and more.
 There are dozens of watchlists meant to prevent money laundering, terrorism, and corruption, and a review of these becomes even more critical when disbursing funds internationally.

 Our team at GlobalGiving has sent money to nearly every country in the world.
 In our experience, it is often challenging to send money to countries that either place restrictions on the foreign funding of local nonprofits or have specific banking regulations around foreign transfers.
-A few countries that require special handling when sending funds are Russia, Pakistan, and Brazil.
+A few countries that require special handling when sending funds are Mexico, Pakistan, and Brazil.

 2. You want your funding to align with your values.

 Many companies want to see that funds aren’t used in a way that discriminates on the basis of race, political orientation, religion, gender, sexual orientation, age, national origin, ethnicity, ancestry, marital status, veteran status, or mental or physical disability.
 We most often see misalignment of values when it comes to religion, as some faith-based organizations engage in evangelism or proselytizing, which isn’t a great fit for most companies.
 Of course, many faith-based organizations don’t promote a certain religion.
 Habitat for Humanity is an example of an international charity that is both a great partner to companies and influenced by faith-based values, but offers its programs and activities to anyone.
 With thoughtful vetting that factors in your company’s values, you can make grants confidently.